gvwilson/thirdbit/src/fiction/iffy/index.md

 that solidified as the core became more certain of its epicenter.
 One two three four thumb,
 one four two three thumb.
-She grinned as she caught herself tapping the rhythm Sandrine had used to calm herself.
+She grinned as she caught herself tapping the rhythm.

 A chunky utility truck crested the ridge.
 Blocky fuel cells lay three deep on its flat bed.